 I always was grateful for my husband and children and the beautiful world all around us, but now I saw the bigger picture more clearly.
 Priorities were different, time with family cherished and sought after.
 Many years later I struggle to keep these priorities straight.
 I know in my head what is important, but busyness gets in the way and clouds my thinking.

 Another issue that can cloud my thinking is clinical depression.
 I have a diagnosed deficiency of serotonin and norepinephrine.
 My body simply does not make these in adequate amounts.
 This means I take medication daily to give my body the chemicals it needs.
 Serotonin is a feel-good hormone or neurotransmitter among other things.
 When I began taking medication, I could not function.
 I had a dark cloud over me that prevented me from being able to make decisions, enjoying my children or husband, talking to people…essentially living life.
-I had put off getting help because I thought it was all in my head and it was, but it was not something I could ever control.
+Because I had put off getting help and I thought it was all in my head.
+And it was, but it was not something I could ever control.
 I also thought taking medication made me weak, and I would just need more and more as time went on.
 This was all false.

 Somehow we believe that depression, being a mental condition, it should be able to be controlled by us and that if that is not possible, we are failures.